StevenBlack/rhosts/README.md

   -r, --rootdomains
   -t, --tld                     Print a tally of top level domains found in the list -l, --limit <LIMIT>           Limit for listing TLD and root domains, 0 = unlimited [default: 30]
-      --noheader                Omit the file comment headers in output --showduplicates          List duplicates when reporting on a hosts list --invalid                 List invalid domains when reporting on a hosts list --clip                    Use the contents of the system clipboard as compare hosts
+      --skipheaders             Omit the file comment headers in output --showduplicates          List duplicates when reporting on a hosts list --invalid                 List invalid domains when reporting on a hosts list --clip                    Use the contents of the system clipboard as compare hosts